How Your Personal Finance Habits Impact What Home You Can Buy

-If you find errors, you will need to file a dispute to have it removed.
+If you find errors, you will need to file a dispute to have them removed.
 Once you file a dispute, the credit bureau will have 30 days to investigate and respond.

-Cutting up the credit card is okay, but what you don’t want you to do is cancel the account or give the lender a reason to cancel it.
+Cutting up the credit card is OK, but what you don’t want to do is cancel the account or give the lender a reason to cancel it.

 Lenders like to see borrowers with long-established credit histories.
 In fact, your credit history is a primary factor in establishing your FICO credit score.
-If your credit lines and loans only date back a few years, you’ll have a tough time earning a good credit score.
-This is why young borrowers are rarely rated well, even if they have good incomes and perfect payment records.
+If your credit lines and loans only date back a few years, it is tougher to earn a good credit score.

-We recommend letting any current lenders continue sending you a statement each month showing a $0 balance.
-In some cases, you might have to use the card occasionally so the borrower doesn’t cancel your account.
-So make a simple purchase and pay it off right away.
+Let current lenders continue sending you a statement each month showing a $0 balance.
+In some cases, you might have to use the card occasionally so the lender doesn’t cancel your account.
+This means making a simple purchase and paying it off right away.
 Also, always make sure the credit cards you hold onto for credit history value do not have annual fees.

-The number-one factor in determining your credit score is payment history.
+The No. 1 factor to determine your credit score is payment history.
 Paying on time shows lenders that you are a reliable borrower.
-However, there’s another way to improve your score that doesn’t require years and years of on-time payments.
-It’s a technique called micropayments.
+However, there’s another way to improve your score that doesn’t require years and years of on-time payments: a technique called micropayments.

-Why would micropayments make a difference?
-It’s connected to something called credit utilization.
+Micropayments make a difference because of something called credit utilization.

-Credit utilization is the amount of credit availability you have, versus how much you use.
-Lenders like to see a credit utilization of 30% or less — for example, having a credit line of $1,000 and only carrying $300 or less at a time.
+Credit utilization is the amount of credit available to you in relation to how much you use.
+Lenders like to see a credit utilization of 30% or less.
+For example, having a credit line of $1,000 while only carrying $300 or less at a time.
 Therefore, every time you make a micropayment, you are decreasing your credit utilization and making yourself a more attractive borrower.

 Micropayments are perhaps the fastest way to boost your credit score.

-There’s an easy and legal way for you to game the credit score system and instantly readjust your percentage of credit utilization.
-Just ask your borrower to raise your credit limit.
+There’s an easy and legal way for you to game the credit score system and instantly readjust your percentage of credit utilization: ask your lender to raise your credit limit.

-While micropayments work to reduce your credit balance, raising your credit limit will have the exact same impact, plus it won’t cost you a penny.
-Allow us to explain.
+While micropayments work to reduce your credit balance, raising your credit limit will have the same impact, plus it won’t cost you a penny.